Environmental Sustainability of a Black Soldier Fly Biorefinery: Life-Cycle Results on Organic Waste Valorization

 Why it matters:

 This study reinforces the potential of BSFL-based systems as an environmentally favourable waste management strategy, aligned with circular economy and climate mitigation goals.
-By integrating bioconversion and biorefining, organic waste streams can be transformed into valuable outputs—protein, lipids, biofertilizers—while minimizing environmental burdens.
+By integrating bioconversion and biorefining, producers can transform organic waste into valuable outputs—protein, lipids, and biofertilizers.
+As a result, they can reduce environmental burdens.

 Implications for practice and policy:

-The findings support the integration of insect-based technologies into urban bioeconomy strategies and suggest that policy frameworks should recognize and incentivize the broader sustainability co-benefits of BSFL valorization systems.
+Overall, the findings support the integration of insect-based technologies into urban bioeconomy strategies.
+They also suggest that policy frameworks should recognize and incentivize the broader sustainability benefits of BSFL systems.

 📄 Full article (Open Access): https://doi.org/10.1016/j.spc.2025.06.007